Listen to this post with Alexa!

 UMLAUF Sculpture Garden & Museum

 A little further down Barton Springs Road, off Robert E. Lee Road, you will find the Umlauf Sculpture Garden (605 Robert E. Lee Road).
-This outdoor sculpture gallery is a well-shaded, picturesque garden filled with art is fun for all ages.
+This outdoor sculpture gallery is a well-shaded, picturesque garden filled with art that is fun for all ages.
 Read all about it here.

 Austin Nature and Science Center